AlmuHS/GNUMach_SMP/README.md

 ### Add interrupt stack to cpus

-  To allow cpus execute interrupt handlers, It's needed a interrupt stack.
+  To allow cpus to execute interrupt handlers an interrupt stack is needed.
   Each cpu has its own interrupt stack.

   To get this, we've added a call to `interrupt_stack_alloc()` to initialize the cpus interrupt stack array before call to `mp_desc_init()`.

-  This step don't shows any new effect yet.
+  This step has shown any noticeable changes yet.

 ### Enable paging in the cpus (WIP)

-Before add the cpus to the kernel, we need to configure paging in them, to allow fully access to the memory.
+Before we can add the cpus to the kernel we need to configure paging  to fully allow access to memory.

-To enable paging, we need to initialize CR0, CR3 and CR4 registers. in a similar way to [this](https://github.com/AlmuHS/GNUMach_SMP/blob/smp/i386/i386at/model_dep.c#L477-L500).
+To enable paging, we need to initialize CR0, CR3 and CR4 registers.
+In a similar way to [this](https://github.com/AlmuHS/GNUMach_SMP/blob/smp/i386/i386at/model_dep.c#L477-L500).

 This code has been copied in `paging_setup()` function, in `mp_desc.c`.
-The processor, at starts, isn't capable to read the content from a pointer, so we copied the memory address of `kernel_page_dir` and `pdpbase` in two temporary integer variables: `kernel_page_dir_addr`, and `pdpbase_addr`.
+The processor, at startup, isn't capable of reading the content from a pointer, so we copied the memory address of `kernel_page_dir` and `pdpbase` into two temporary integer variables: `kernel_page_dir_addr`, and `pdpbase_addr`.

 The paging initialization also requires a temporary mapping in some low memory address.
-We keep the temporary mapping done in BSP processor until all AP will be enabled.
+We keep the temporary mapping done in BSP processor until all APs have be enabled.

 ## Add AP processors to the kernel

 Once paging is enabled, each cpu will can to read its own Local APIC, using the `*lapic` pointer.
-It also allows to execute `cpu_number()` function, which is necessary to execute the [`slave_main()`](https://github.com/AlmuHS/GNUMach_SMP/blob/eb8b0bbf6299a0c19fca12ab71b810447f0d47f5/kern/startup.c#L282) function to add the cpu to the kernel.
+It also allows for the execution of `cpu_number()`, which is necessary to execute the [`slave_main()`](https://github.com/AlmuHS/GNUMach_SMP/blob/eb8b0bbf6299a0c19fca12ab71b810447f0d47f5/kern/startup.c#L282) function to add the cpu to the kernel.

-Before call to `slave_main()`, we need to load the final GDT and IDT, to get the same value than BSP processor, and be able to load correctly the LDT entries.
+Before call to `slave_main()`, we need to load the final GDT and IDT, to get the same value than BSP processor, and be able to correctly load the LDT entries.

-To do this, we call to `gdt_init()` and `idt_init()` in `cpu_setup()`, just before call to `slave_main()`.
+To do this, we call to `gdt_init()` and `idt_init()` in `cpu_setup()`, just before we call `slave_main()`.

-Once final GDT and IDT are loaded, `slave_main()` finish successfully, and the AP processors are added to the kernel.
+Once final GDT and IDT are loaded, and `slave_main()` finishes successfully, the AP processors are added to the kernel.

 ## Gratitude

-- [Bosco García](https://github.com/jbgg): Development guidance, original [MinSMP](https://github.com/jbgg/MinSMP) developer, explainations and documentation about MultiProcessor architecture, helpful with *gnumach* development.
+- [Bosco García](https://github.com/jbgg): Development guidance, original [MinSMP](https://github.com/jbgg/MinSMP) developer, explanations and documentation about MultiProcessor architecture, helpful with *gnumach* development.

 - Guillermo Bernaldo de Quiros Maraver: Helpful in original development, first full compilation, and find original SMP problem (SMP without APIC support)